|

 are unsure, or still new to computers and feel the need for additional

-security, then waiting for Vista would maybe be better (if you do not
+security, then waiting for Vista or 7 would maybe be better (if you

-have a very important need to have Vista).
-For Flight Simulator 9 and
+do not have a very important need to have Vista or 7).
+For Flight Simulator

 If

-you are upgrading to Vista from Windows XP (Windows Vista upgrade versions).
+you are upgrading to Vista or 7 from Windows XP (Windows Vista or 7 upgrade

 When you

-upgrade to Windows Vista from Windows XP, you may have problems running
+upgrade to Windows Vista or 7 from Windows XP, you may have problems

-your previously installed software.
-You will need to likely reinstall
+running your previously installed software.
+You will need to likely

-your previous software either from the downloaded e-commerce enabled
+reinstall your previous software either from the downloaded e-commerce

-EXE, or from the CD.
-This may or may not work completely, as you may
+enabled EXE, or from the CD.
+This may or may not work completely, as

-have to remove invalid files first.
-If you have tried reinstalling and
+you may have to remove invalid files first.
+If you have tried reinstalling

-you still have problems, then please post a message in our support forum
+and you still have problems, then please post a message in our support

 From what

-we have seen, using an upgrade version of Vista on TOP of an XP version
+we have seen, using an upgrade version of Vista or 7 on TOP of an XP

-is not as good as a full, clean, Vista install with a reformat of the
+version is not as good as a full, clean, Vista or 7 install with a reformat

-system.
-Your upgrade installation may be fine, but if you are given
+of the system.
+Your upgrade installation may be fine, but if you are

 Why

-is it necessary to disable all this "security" with Vista?
+is it necessary to disable all this "security" with Vista or

 The problem